-Employers can remain HIPAA compliant by ensuring their employees are familiar with the rules.
+Employers can remain HIPAA compliant by knowing when to promote HIPAA awareness and ensuring their employees are familiar with the rules.
 Although it is possible to fire an employee immediately after they violate HIPAA, this may be counterproductive if the employer doesn't make reasonable efforts to train its workforce on how to avoid violating HIPAA.

 In some cases, a record of previous violations could lead to revocation of an organization's Covered Entity status -- which is of course not desirable for most businesses.

 The best way organizations can keep PHI private is by putting together strong security policies and protocols for their workforce that include:

 • Ensuring laptops containing medical records are password protected

 • Using strong passwords for all devices that contain patient information